N-Manos/data_structures/README.md

 Currently includes an insertion and quick sort alogrithims for arrays.
 Quick sort accomplished with a bit of help from stack overflow.

+Also has a stack implemented in Ruby without use of arrays.